slackapi/python-slack-sdk/tutorial/02-building-a-message.md

 # Building a message

 The code for this step is available [here](/tutorial/PythOnBoardingBot/onboarding_tutorial.py).

-> 💡 **[Block Kit](https://api.slack.com/block-kit)** is a new UI framework that offers you more control and flexibility when building messages for Slack.
-Comprised of "blocks," stackable bits of message UI, you can customize the order and appearance of information delivered by your app in Slack.
-Using the **[Block Kit Builder](https://api.slack.com/tools/block-kit-builder)** you can shuffle and stack blocks to quickly prototype app messages on Slack.
-When you're ready, we'll provide the message payload so all you have to do is copy and paste it into your app's code.
+> 💡 **[Block Kit](https://api.slack.com/block-kit)** is a UI framework for Slack apps that offers a balance of control and flexibility when building experiences in messages and other surfaces.
+Customize the order and appearance of information and guide users through your app's capabilities by composing, updating, sequencing, and stacking blocks — reusable components that work almost everywhere in Slack.
+You can experiment and prototype with Block Kit using the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder).

 We're going to be using Block Kit to build our onboarding tutorial messages.